nathaniasaphira/nathaniasaphira/README.md

 Pleasured to meet you!👋

-I'm Nathania Saphira, a software engineer with three years of professional experience across diverse industries. </br>
+I'm Nathania Saphira, a software engineer with nearly three years of experience in Backend development across various industries. </br>
-My expertise primarily lies in Backend, with extensive experience in Web, App, and Game development across multiple platforms, particularly with Cloud Infrastructure.
+I specialize in Web, App, and Game development, particularly with Cloud Infrastructure.
+In my previous role, I authored numerous documents, tutorials, and reports to support clients with service development and integrations.
-Additionally, I have contributed to AI research projects, gaining proficiency with Deep Learning (CNN), Supervised Learning, Reinforcement Learning, and Optical Character Recognition (OCR).
+Additionally, I've also contributed to AI research projects, focusing on Deep Learning, Supervised Learning, Reinforcement Learning, and Optical Character Recognition (OCR).

 ### 🪛 Tech Stack